pree-dew/otel-integrations/from-s3-to-otel-collector/via-logstash/s3-to-otel-collector-via-tcp/README.md

 **Limitations**
 - Handle only .gz file.
 - For `role_arn` only env or config file is the way to give default user access, it doesn’t work in logstash conf.
+- **tcplog** receiver `max_log_size` has to be adjusted according to the allowed limit of logs, can be difficult to come to a number as logs spans across files.